HRanWang/Spatial-Re-Scaling/README.md

 # Parameter-Free Spatial Attention Network for Person Re-Identification
-This is the implementation of the arxiv [the paper](https://arxiv.org/abs/1811.12150) "Parameter-Free Spatial Attention Network for Person Re-Identification".
+This is the implementation of the arxiv [paper](https://arxiv.org/abs/1811.12150) "Parameter-Free Spatial Attention Network for Person Re-Identification".

 We propose a modification to the global average pooling called **spatial attention** which shows a consistent improvement in the generic classfication tasks.
 Currently the experiments are only conducted on the Person-ReID tasks (which is formulated into a fine-grained classification problem).
 Our code is mainly based on [PCB](https://github.com/syfafterzy/PCB_RPP_for_reID).